matrix-org/matrix-spec-proposals/proposals/1695-message-edits.md

 Problems
 --------

-Clients will also render the original event without the edit if the client isn't aware of the edited event since event aggregations aren't a thing yet.
-This is considered an acceptable risk for this proposal and aggregations are considered an extension to message edits for Matrix.

 It should be noted that many bridges and bots already show edits in the form of a fallback already, so this event only strives to add some specced metadata to allow